atomvm/AtomVM/doc/src/atomvm-tooling.md

 See the [`atomvm_rebar3_plugin`](https://atomvm.github.io/atomvm_rebar3_plugin) page for more detailed instructions about how to use the `pico_flash` target.

 You can now use a serial console program such as [minicom](https://en.wikipedia.org/wiki/Minicom) or [screen](https://en.wikipedia.org/wiki/GNU_Screen) to view console output from a device.
+The default build will wait 20 seconds for a serial connection to be established before starting the application.

         ###########################################################